XRPLBounties/Proof-of-Attendance-API/README.md

 ⚫execute `npm i` in CLI

-⚫copy .env.example content to .env file and fill with your data and API keys
+⚫copy .env.example content to .env file and fill with your data and API keys from INFURA dashboard.
+[Here's a guide](https://docs.infura.io/infura/getting-started) showcasing how you can quickly get these keys.

 ⚫execute `npm run start` in CLI to start the server